goreleaser/goreleaser/www/docs/customization/publishers.md

         name_template: file.txt # note that this only works if glob matches 1 file only
 ```

-These settings should allow you to push your artifacts to any number of endpoints
+These settings should allow you to push your artifacts to any number of endpoints,
 which may require non-trivial authentication or has otherwise complex requirements.

 !!! tip